An adaptive attack on Wiesner's quantum money: Introduction

 Where do our results lead?
 First, we believe that the greatest potential of this work is in the context of weak measurements.
 The framework of weak measurement has been proven an important concept in numerous cases~\cite{Dressel2014, Aharonov2007} including protective measurements and precision metrology.
-Our "bomb" attack, shares a lot of the properties of weak measurements, but not all.
+Our ``bomb" attack shares a lot of the properties of weak measurements, but not all.
 We believe that further investigation of these different approaches in a broad perspective will yield practical applications for weak measurement methods.
 Second, our adaptive attack is interesting on its own as a pedagogical device for exhibiting the counter-intuitive properties of quantum mechanics, and more specifically, for weak \& protective measurements.
 Third, it raises an important warning about quantum money constructions -- we need to be cautious reusing valid bills (even though false bills are destroyed).
 Fourth, one can think about a failed test simply as an undesirable scenario, and try to apply the technique even if no actual strict-validation box exists.
 This could find use in tomography and state discrimination using several copies of unknown states.
+Fifth, after finishing this work we learned that our preprint and the strict-testing model has inspired interesting questions in query complexity \cite{BombQueryComplexity}.

 \paragraph{Wiesner's money in a noisy environment.}

 In this paper, we have focused on Wiesner's money in a noiseless environment.
 That is, the bank rejects the money if even a single qubit is measured incorrectly.
 In a more realistic setting, we have to deal with noise, and the bank would want to tolerate a limited amount of errors in the quantum state \cite{Pastawski02102012}, say 10\,\%.
 (All concrete numbers in this section are examples.)
 Additionally, the natural design choice would be that the bank repairs the incorrect qubits so that the quantum state does not deteriorate more and more.
 But then, a simple attack exists~\cite{lutomirski2010online,aaronson2009quantum}: The owner replaces the first qubit of the money state by $\ket0$, keeping the original qubit.
 Then he submits the money state for validation.
 The bank repairs the replaced qubit.
 Now the user has a copy of the first qubit, and the original money state.
 By repeating this process, the user may get copies of all qubits, thus getting two copies of the money state.
 In light of this attack, it seems obvious that the bank must issue a fresh, independent money state (with a new serial number) even in case of a successful validation.
 This is, of course, the same recommendation as we are making in this paper: ``Issue a new money state after each validation.''